Flyingbacen/random-stuffs/readme.md

         - <kbd>-</kbd>: Change currently tracked gun.
 Will save the current gun's information.
             - Use the <kbd>+</kbd> and <kbd>-</kbd> when ending a match to save stats.
     - **Make sure to save your stats at the end of a match**
+    - *Instructions for WZHub will likely not be provided as it is a private api and permission has not been given.* Look at the code and the site to figure out how to set it up at your own account's risk.

 - [Roblox Clicklock/DirectX Clicklock](./clicklock.py) -> Made for a mining game I was playing and wanted to be lazy.
 Because roblox is a dumbie though, Windows builtin clicklock wouldn't work.
     - <kbd>f</kbd> to toggle clicklock.
 Pressing other keys when you press f will cause it to do nothing